 We’re destined instead for Wombat Creek campground, 300m down the Link Trail.
 There’s a long-drop near the junction and further towards the creek, we take our pick from a handful of grassy clearings sheltered by dense forest.
 Fallen old growth decorated with lichen and fungi is strewn around the forest floor, and through the understorey of ferns and fuzzy stones, a pristine creek tinkles.

-Night arrives quickly in winter, but with the help of a small wheezing fire, we manage to keep blood flowing to our fingers long enough to shovel down a rehydrated dinner and resist the refuge of our sleeping bags for a couple of lazy hours.
+Night arrives early in winter, but with the help of a small wheezing fire, we manage to keep blood flowing to our fingers long enough to shovel down a rehydrated dinner and resist the refuge of our sleeping bags for a couple of lazy hours.

 Day Two: Wombat Creek to Black Swamp Campground, 12km